QuLTSF: Long-Term Time Series Forecasting with Quantum Machine Learning: Experiments

 For a fair comparison, we choose the fixed sequence length $L=336$ and $4$ different prediction lengths $T\in \{96, 192, 336, 720\}$ as in \cite{zeng2023_are_transformers_effective_for_time_series_forecasting,zhou2022fedformer,wu2021autoformer,zhou2021informer}.
 Table \ref{table for MSE MAE comparison with SOTA} provides comparison of MSE and MAE of QuLTSF with $6$ baselines.
 The best and second best results are highlighted in \textbf{bold} and \underline{underlined} respectively.
 Our proposed QuLTSF outperform all the baseline models in all $4$ cases.

-To further validate QuLTSF against the baseline linear models we conduct experiments with varying sequence lengths $L \in \{48, 96, 192, 336, 504, 720\}$ and plot the MSE results for a fixed smaller prediction length $T=96$ in Fig. \ref{fig:pred length 96}, and for a fixed larger prediction length $T=720$ in Fig. \ref{fig:pred length 720}.
+To further validate QuLTSF against the baseline linear models we conduct experiments for the QuLTSF and classical models with varying sequence lengths $L \in \{48, 96, 192, 336, 504, 720\}$ and plot the MSE results for a fixed smaller prediction length $T=96$ in Fig. \ref{fig:pred length 96}, and for a fixed larger prediction length $T=720$ in Fig. \ref{fig:pred length 720}.
 In all cases QuLTSF outperforms all the baseline linear models.